binaryphile/source-as-module/README.md

 source as module /path/to/foo.sh /path/to/bar.sh
 ```

-*/path/to* is optional if *foo.sh* is on your PATH, as usual for
+*/path/to* is optional if *foo.sh* is on your PATH.
+That's a feature of
-sourcing.
+*source*'s normal behavior.

 Let's say *foo.sh* defines the function *foo*.
 That function is now
 available to your code as *foo.foo*.

-*module* drops the path and file extension from the filename to
+*source as module* drops the path and file extension from the filename
-determine what name to use for the import.
+to determine what name to use for the import.
 If you want to use a
 different name, use the following:

 ``` bash